Grieving the Loss of a Parent in Your 20s, 30s, or 40s

 Enjoy Life and Keep Moving Forward

 When grieving a parent in your 20s, 30s, or 40s, you realize that life is short.
 So do what you can to take care of yourself and enjoy your life now.
 Spend time with those you love and doing what you love.
 Living life to the fullest is a beautiful way to honor your parent and his/her legacy.
 If you are struggling to find hope and joy after the loss of a parent, therapy can empower you to accept their loss, honor your parent’s memory, and heal so you can enjoy life again.
-If you live in Florida or New York, contact Dr. Heather Violante online or call (754) 333-1484 to learn more.
+If you live in Florida or New York, or a PsyPact enrolled states (listed below), contact Dr. Heather Violante online or call (754) 333-1484 to learn more.